 Anyone with an eye for safety realizes the significant issues caused by fogged eyewear.
 These safety issues fall into three three main categories.

 - Non-Compliance: Unfortunately, a solution for many is to remove their safety eyewear, making them vulnerable to a host of eye injuries.

-- Constant Lens Cleaning: Workers are constantly removing their safety eyewear to wipe the lenses.
-This repeated lens cleaning process regularly exposes workers to potential eye injuries.
+- Constant Lens Cleaning: Workers are always removing their safety eyewear to wipe their lenses, which exposes them to potential eye injuries.

 Independent research, as reported in OH&S, confirmed: